A Beginner’s Journey: Setting Up an Aquarium and Choosing the Right Exotic Species for Your Home

 Choosing the Right Tank Mates

-When selecting exotic fish species, consider their compatibility, size, and ideal living conditions.
-Not all fish can live harmoniously; thus, an understanding of each species’ temperament is vital for a peaceful aquarium.
-Here are some beginner-friendly species to consider:
+When selecting exotic fish, consider compatibility, adult size, behavior, and preferred water conditions.
+Not all fish can live peacefully together, so understanding each species’ temperament is essential for creating a calm and balanced aquarium.

 Maintaining Water Quality and Stability